 Moving abroad may be just the thing you need to get you out of a rut or over hard times, to kick-start your career, or to help you truly relax after retirement.
-But how do you choose which country to move to?
+But how do you choose where to live?
 You need to choose a country that you can afford to live in and that will provide you with a high quality of living.
-But, above all, you need to choose a country that suits you and your particular needs.
+But, above all, you need to choose a place to live that suits you and your particular needs.
 Why not start whittling down potential countries to move to by judging them against the following key criteria provided by Send My Bag.

 Don’t forget to read the many other helpful guides for ex pats that Send My Bag has to offer, from Purchasing A Home Overseas, to the Hidden Costs of Moving Abroad.